flux77/merchant-of-venice/venice/readme.txt

 2 Running

-To run Venice you will need Java J2SE JRE 1.4 or higher, available from the following location:
+To run Venice you will need Java J2SE JRE 1.4 (recommended 1.4.2_19) or higher, available from the following location:

         http://java.sun.com/j2se/1.4.2/download.html